MultiSafepay/docs/content/my-account/manage-account/setting-up-customer-emails.md

 1. Go to the Body HTML editor on the email template page.
 2. Click the **Token** icon.
-3. Select a token from the dropdown menu.
+3. Select a token from the list.
 4. Click **OK**.

 The table below describes all available tokens.